Why 85% of AI Projects Fail (And What Actually Prevents It)

 - The problem is too hard for AI to solve.
 Some challenges require human judgment that no model can replicate.

 Notice something?
 Four of these five causes are organizational, not technical.
+AI does not fail at the model layer.
+It fails at the operator layer.

 The Culture Problem